-Clinical Skills: Essentials Collection,
+Clinical Skills: Essentials Collection, 1st Edition

 Learn to master the most important nursing skills before you ever step foot in the clinical environment.
-Clinical Skills: Essentials Collection is an engaging, web-based learning tool that guides users through 144 of the most important fundamentals and health assessment nursing skills.
+Clinical Skills: Essentials Collection is an engaging, web-based learning tool that guides users through more than 160 of the most important fundamentals and health assessment nursing skills.
 Each skill in the collection uses the same seven-part framework to walk you through every aspect of the skill.
 From special patient and safety considerations to the equipment and techniques used in the skill, this assembly of high-definition videos, interactive learning tools, and in-depth explanations will leave you with a 360-degree understanding of how to safely and effectively perform each skill.

 - Convenient web-based program utilizes the same professional format that practicing nurses use to train.

 - Consistent, competency-based format for learning skills offers a standardized way for you to learn and perform skills.
 Most skills feature the same types of skill learning tools to help you obtain a more holistic understanding of the skill and standard QSEN nursing competencies.

 - Quick sheet provides a concise, step-by-step summary of the skill.

 - Extended text offers an in-depth look at all aspects of the skill.
 Subjects addressed in the extended text section include:

 - Documentation guidelines

 - Special gerontologic, pediatric, and home care considerations

 - Interactive visual supply list features roll-over labeling to familiarize you with each piece of equipment needed to perform the skill.